vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The collection key includes source ID, SDAT offset, and sequence index.
 That makes each collection stable and unique within a source.

-NDS sequence code shows the cursor-based sequence style clearly. `NdsCursorReader` handles opcodes directly.
-For note opcodes, it records the note, reads velocity and duration, emits a note, and returns either wait or next depending on driver state.
-For program, pan, volume, tempo, jump, call, return, and end, the code stays close to the source-driver meaning.
+NDS sequence code uses one opcode profile with adjacent decode and execution lambdas.
+Decode reads each command once into named operands, resolves 24-bit relative addresses, and stores jump, call, return, and terminal flow.
+Playback receives only those operands and a small context around persistent track registers, performance output, and VM flow.
+Normal SSEQ decoding follows reachable blocks, so subroutines and jump targets are discovered without a playback prepass.

-NDS also shows that the architecture can handle recovery paths.
-Normal SSEQ decode uses reachable block decoding.
-Malformed SDAT recovery has a specialized path, but still produces normal `TrackProgram` and source annotations.
+The same command decoder handles the `Allocate Track`, optional bootstrap rest, and `Open Track` records used to discover secondary tracks.
+These bootstrap commands are discarded after discovery because they run before musical track playback, but their byte layout is not parsed a second way.
+Malformed SDAT recovery remains a specialized walker because it must split overlapping blocks; it reuses the canonical command decoder and still produces normal `TrackProgram` and source annotations.

 ### 19.2 Capcom SNES